-For payments by credit card a fee of 2% will apply for each transaction.
-There is no charge for direct debit card transactions.
+There is no charge for credit/ direct debit card transactions.

-BHP Insurances Ltd will accept payments in cash and by cheque in respect of all classes of insurance in circumstances permitted under Section 25G of the Investment Intermediaries Act, 1995.
+BHP Insurances will accept payments in cash and by cheque in respect of all classes of insurance in circumstances permitted under the Insurance Distribution Regulations.
 We are not authorised to accept cash or negotiable instruments in any other circumstances.

-BHP Insurances Ltd shall issue a receipt for each non-negotiable or negotiable instrument or payment received, pursuant to Section 30 of the Investment Intermediaries Act 1995.
+BHP Insurances shall issue a receipt for each non-negotiable or negotiable instrument or payment received.
 These are issued with your protection in mind and should be stored safely.